-Throughout our lives we work, we invest, we create value, and we do everything with the goal of leaving our loved ones a secure future through an inheritance.
-But life is full of surprises.
-Thus you should be prepared for such surprises.
-Life Insurance helps you to be financially prepared for any unexpected life event.
-Whether it is your life, your health, your home, your car, or even a trip abroad, getting insured is a one stop solution to life's many uncertainties.
+Throughout our lives, we work, invest, create value and do everything to ensure a secure future for our loved ones.
+But life is full of surprises and you should be prepared for them.
+Insurance helps you to be financially prepared for any unexpected situation.
+Whether it is your life, health, home, car or even a trip abroad, getting insured is a one-stop solution to life's many uncertainties.

 How does insurance work?

 When you select an insurance provider, they assess your needs and present situation.
 This includes your lifestyle, your health history, any risks involved in your profession, etc. Based on these factors, and the requirements of your family, a cover amount is decided also known as the sum assured.

 In case of an unfortunate event, your family gets this cover amount to help them meet their financial requirements.
 However, for your family to avail these benefits, it is important that you pay your premiums regularly.

 What are the different types of insurance available in India?

 As the name suggests, general insurance provides coverage against any financial loss caused by damage or loss of insured assets.
 General insurance can be bought to cover travel, property and others.